 Fool’s Gold is the fourth book of the Mysterious Powers series, exploring the institutions of Albion during and after the Great War.
 All of Celia Lake’s Albion books exploring the magical community of the British Isles can be read in any order.
 (Though this book does directly refer to the events of Seven Sisters if you want to avoid spoilers for that book.)

 It is full of pigments and colour, the magic of banking, and a very bouncy dragon.
 Enjoy this charming romantic fantasy with a swirl of sex set in 1926 with a happily ever after ending!

 When everything you thought you knew changes...

-Robin has spent the last years attempting to change his life.
+Robin needs to change his life.
 Beatrice is invisible to everyone outside her family.
-When their lives collide, can Robin change even more, and can Beatrice protect her family's interests?
+When they collide, can they find a way to be together?